 Count only the power units, not the trailers.
-Typically, use the number of commercial vehicles operated in interstate commerce in the 12-month period ending June 30 of the prior year or the number entered on form MCS-150 when first applying for the USDOT Number.
+Typically, use the number of commercial vehicles operated in interstate commerce in the 12-month period ending June 30 of the prior year or the number entered on the MCS-150 form when first applying for the USDOT Number.